-Tile stars in this bathroom, newly designed for my Edwardian-era home in San Francisco.
+Tile stars in this bathroom, newly designed for this Edwardian-era home in San Francisco.
 The built-ins have a strong role, too, and the large shower with a tiled seat, niches, and two showerheads is one-of-a-kind.

-Though the room echoes original elements in the house, it is a complete makeover: We nearly doubled the space.
-The original bathroom was tiny, an uninspired room with a shower retrofitted onto the small clawfoot tub.
+Though the room echoes original elements in the house, it's a complete makeover, with nearly double the space.
+The original bathroom was a tiny, uninspired room with a shower retrofitted onto a small clawfoot tub.
 The curse of the clinging shower curtain got to be too much to bear.
-To increase the size of the room, we borrowed 3' from the unusually large hallway.
+To increase the size of the room, the homeowner borrowed 3' from an unusually large hallway.
 There is still a generous landing at the top of the stairs, so the room sizes don’t seem unusual.

-We worked with Dan Owens from Design Built Systems on the renovation and its details.
-We all agreed that the tile should have some color, in keeping with the rich, historical Benjamin Moore paints in the rest of the house.
-We chose heather gray with a crackle glaze—not common, but still timeless, and with an Art Deco leaning.
+Homeowners worked with Dan Owens from Design Built Systems on the renovation and its details.
+All agreed that the tile should have some color, in keeping with the rich, historical Benjamin Moore paints in the rest of the house.
+They chose heather gray with a crackle glaze—not common, but still timeless, and with an Art Deco leaning.
 A subway-tile wainscot picks up on the (faux) wainscot that was in the old bathroom.
 That’s supplemented by square tiles in the shower, tile moldings, and a tile floor (over radiant heat).

 The bathtub is a new reproduction, with fittings at center instead of one end.
 The shower door, a slab of glass, is etched in a pattern often seen in floor borders of this period.
 The mirror, which dates to 1912—the year the house was built—had been sitting with broken glass in the garage until it was restored for this project.